You want to take a stab at online advertising, but you’re unsure whether to outsource it or do it yourself.

 Below, you’ll learn about the two different forms of Google AdWords and the pros and cons of each.

 Google AdWords vs. Google AdWords Express

-Google AdWords is the most popular online advertising platform.
+Google Ads is the most popular online advertising platform.
 It’s a pay-per-click (PPC) service that allows you to create ads that are displayed on Google’s ad networks.
 The service enables you to set a budget for advertising and only pay when someone clicks on your ad.